datacarpentry/wrangling-genomics/lessons/Genomeassembly.md

 ```
 Does the assembly get better  if I use a different K-mer size?

 __Changing the K-mer option for assemblies:__  Luckily assemblers run fast, run two different additional K-mer options using Abyss.
 Why?
 Because the current value K=31 may not be the best!
-Try 21, and 25 for most assemblers, they need odd numbers, so 24 wonít work.
+Try 21, and 25 for most assemblers, they need odd numbers, so 24 won‚Äôt work.

 First create a new directory:
 ```
 $ cd ..
 ```
-(you should be in the ëabyss directory now, to check use ìprint working directoryî)
+(you should be in the ‚Äòabyss directory now, to check use ‚Äúprint working directory‚Äù)
 ```
 $ pwd
 /scratch/username/mcbios/abyss